ExplanationNAACL/informer/README.md

 3. [Code description](#code-description)
 4. [Instructions to run demo](#demo-instructions)
 ## Supplementary Material: User Study
 The user studies were conducted using Google Forms.
 Below are screenshots of the instructions, background, and questions provided to the participants.
 Red asterisks indicate required questions.
 User study 1 consists of two parts (for two different tasks, SST2 and MNLI) and both user studies have a set of preliminary questions for participant orientation.
-Please refer to our research paper *Explain your Explanation: Understanding Metrics for Explanation Quality* for results.<br>
+Please refer to our research paper *Explain your Explanation: Understanding Metrics for Explanation Quality* for results and description of the set up.<br>
 ### User Study 1: CEA
 1. [Part 1 (SST2): Background](#part-1-sst2-background)
 2. [Part 1 (SST2): Preliminary Question](#part-1-sst2-preliminary-question)